Since 1997 | Your Pittsburgh Law Firm

 Here is a key difference.
 If a property owner is using current market value, that value should then be reduced by the common level ratio for each calendar year.
 The CLR (common level ratio) is simply a multiplier that is multiplied against the current market value to arrive at an actual base year value.

 Basically, a property should not be assessed at 100% of its current market value under our current system.
 If a property owner believes their property is worth $100K, and their assessment is currently $100K, they can file an appeal.
 If they can prove their current market value is $100K, the CLR would apply to that value, and reduce the assessment accordingly.
-If the CLR is 85% for example, then a property currently worth $100K would appropriately be assessed at $85K.
+If the CLR is 55% for example, then a property currently worth $100K would appropriately be assessed at $55K.

 The same is true for appeals filed by school districts.
-It would not be appropriately for a school district to argue that a property should be assessed at 100% of what a property just sold for.
+It would not be appropriate for a school district to argue that a property should be assessed at 100% of what a property just sold for.

 Evidence for either a 2012 base year approach, or a current value approach (using the CLR), can include a variety of evidence including but not limited to the following: